skinvault/skinvault.github.io/README.md

 ## Credits

-This project was created by Regular Aim as a learning exercise.
+This project was created by Regular Aim#6942 as a learning exercise.
 The Minecraft skin images are provided by the [mc-heads.net API](https://mc-heads.net/).